abdulnine7/Leetcode-Blind-75/README.md

 #### Solution:

 - In this we have to change tree to its mirror image.
 That means all the *left nodes will be right* **and** *right nodes will be left*.
-- To do this we call `invertTree` function to interchange `left` and `right` branches and inside the function we make recursive call on `left` and `right` subtree, so that their childrens are interchanged too.
+- To do this we call `invertTree` function to interchange `left` and `right` branches and inside the function we make recursive call on `left` and `right` subtree, so that their children are interchanged too.

 ```python
 def invertTree(self, root: Optional[TreeNode]) -> Optional[TreeNode]: